dasch-swiss/dsp-docs/docs/developers/knora/documentation/rdf.md

 |Odyssey|hasDepictionOn|24.97.11|
 The graph display of the triples in Table 2 concerning ID 3 and of the triples in Table 4 looks as follows:
 ![alt text](../../../assets/images/knora/Table2Table4Graphics.png "Figure 3")
+Since we now look at one specific example, namely "ID 3", all the values are literals and hence depicted in yellow rectangles.

 <br>